Author Archives: Swany

 Wikipedia

-Thompson, a charity pupil at Grey Coat School, London, was apprenticed to the Hudson’s Bay Company [1670–] in 1784.
-He joined the North West Company as a surveyor in 1797.
-In 1811 he explored the length of Columbia River, crossing the Continental Divide via the Athabasca Pass.
+Thompson, a charity pupil at Grey Coat School, London, was apprenticed to the Hudson’s Bay Company in 1784.
+He joined the North West Company [1779–1821]> as a surveyor in 1797.
+In 1811 he explored the length of Columbia River, making the first recorded crossing of the Continental Divide via the Athabasca Pass.

 Thompson is the namesake of the following places in the Mount Robson region: